 Asia is the largest and highest-populated continent in the world.
-It has a long history of being one of the largest economies in the world and many of the world’s first human settlements are found in Asia.
-This long historical record means that there is a depth of cultural artefacts present in Asia that is virtually unrivaled across the world.
+The specific area of East Asia, which consists of China, Korea, and Japan, is renowned for its immensely long history.
+This long historical record means that there is a depth of cultural artifacts present in Asia that is virtually unrivaled across the world.

 The Museum of International Cultures has many different examples of Asian cultures, from examples of everyday life to many different types of artwork from across China, Korea and Japan.